nuxeo-archives/org.eclipse.ecr/README.md

 We will provide soon launch support for windows too.
 Until then you can write a command file that do the same as the run.sh script.

+## Accessing ECR through HTTP

+You have 2 options in accessing a remote ECR server:

+1. Use the automation REST API - available at http://localhost:8080/ecr/automation
+2. Use the CMIS API - available at http://localhost:8080/ecr/cmis

+Of course these URLs are designed for client applications and not for human access.
+If you want to expose the repository content using a Web User Interface you can create your own plugins. (we may also provide this in a future).

+*Note** that any access to ECR through HTTP requires authentication.
+The default administrator account is:
+Username: Administrator
+Password: Administrator

+You can find more information about customizing and creating ECR plugins [here](http://bstefanescu.github.com/ecr)

 Enjoy!